eclipse-edc/Connector/extensions/control-plane/transfer/transfer-pull-http-dynamic-receiver/README.md

 # Http Dynamic EDR receiver

-This extension is similar to the HTTP EDR receiver.
-The difference is that the URL is not configured at startup time, but instead the callback url is provided to the consumer when initiating a transfer request by passing a custom property in the transfer request payload e.g. The URL will be stored in the transfer process and will be used by the consumer to dispatch the EDR
+This extension is similar to the [HTTP EDR receiver](../transfer-pull-http-receiver).
+The difference is that the URL is not configured at startup time, but instead the callback url is provided to the consumer connector when initiating a transfer request by passing a custom property in the transfer request payload e.g. The URL will be stored in the transfer process and will be used by the consumer connector to dispatch the EDR

 ```json
 {